Common tennis betting mistakes (and how to avoid them)

 If you watch a lot of matches, follow the tour closely, and understand the players, it's easy to feel like you should be a winning tennis bettor.
 The reality is brutal: most people who bet tennis consistently lose money—not because they don't know the sport, but because they repeat the same predictable mistakes over and over again.

-Mistake #1: Betting like a fan, not like an analyst
+Mistake #1: betting like a fan, not like an analyst

 It starts simple: you like a player, you've rooted for them for years, and you don't want to bet against them.
 Or the opposite: there's a player whose playing style you dislike, so you never trust them in big moments.
 Over hundreds of bets, this kind of emotional bias silently destroys your edge.